 - an elevated surface used in competitive baseball, link to image: https://www.azmounds.com/product/az-8-portable-ga...

 - pitching net (or pitch with actual catcher)

 The pitching mound is optional if you are pitching for fun.
 Delivering the ball on a flat surface will be sufficient.
-If you are an aspiring pitcher preparing for league games, using a pitcher's mound is beneficial because you are replicating game day conditions.
+If you are playing in a league, you can replicate game day conditions with a mound.

 Step 1: Start Position

 You can either stand in the direction of the catcher or face sideways.
 Hide the ball in your glove and keep both hands near your upper body.

 Step 2: Windup

 The wind-up generates momentum by bringing your glove-side knee up to waist level.
 WARNING: Don’t raise your knee too much because you might lose balance.
 Keep the ball in the glove throughout.